Adrian925492/Docker/module1_note.md

 **Container attributes** - all runned container has its unique, automatically generated **id**, and a name, which can be given by *--name=* parameter added to *docker run* command, or if not given, will be automatically given.
 The id and nae is used for identyfing the container in any other command.

+**Container size** - the size of contaienr is understood as all modifications added to image file syatem after running it.
+In general, it is size of top level, read - write layer.

 **Container namespaces** - all of the containers has its own, unique set of namespaces, like PID (user ID namespace); User namespace; UTS; Mount - disk namespace; Newtork namespace nad IPC - inter process communication namespace.
 It means, that each container can use resources only from its own namespace.
 Namespaces can be shared between containers.

 **IPC communication between containers** - to make able 2 containers to connect each other using IPC mechanism, we have to run one of them with flag ```--ipc shareable``` which will make its ipc communication space shareable, and run other container, which we want to use ipc of the first one with flag ```--ipc container:<name of cont. with shareable ipc>```.